c3mb0/cemcp/README.md

 cemcp --root /path/to/workspace
 ```

-The server communicates over stdio.
-See `main.go` for details on the available tools and arguments.
+The server communicates over stdio; see `main.go` for tool definitions and flags.

+### Agent guidance

+- All paths are resolved relative to the configured root; do not attempt `../` escapes.
+- `fs_glob` uses shell-style patterns with `**` for recursion.
+Use `fs_search` or a `**` glob for recursive work.
+- Responses are structured JSON objects; clients must parse fields instead of expecting plain text.

 ## Tools